smilesmiley/mycroft_bachelor_thesis/README.md

 * [Credits](#credits)

 # About
 Our goal is to perform user studies with a smart speaker called Mycroft.
 Therefore, we overwrite the main classes of Mycroft.
-This repository contains all need files to conduct a user study with a specific skill.
+This repository contains all files needed to conduct a user study with a specific skill.

 # Setup
 * Setup and pair your device by following the official documentation: ```https://mycroft-ai.gitbook.io/docs/using-mycroft-ai/get-mycroft```